lanceXwq/markdowntest/230830 Gumbel Categorical/blog.md

 ```

 Verifying the equivalence of the samplers in this blog post is trivial, you can do it yourself or refer to [this example file](https://github.com/lanceXwq/BlogPostFiles/blob/main/230830%20Gumbel%20Categorical/code.jl).

+## Additional notes

+Although the Gumbel-Max trick allows all computations to be done in the log space, it is not necessarily always the go-to choice for your code.
+First, numerical stability may not pose a significant concern when both model and data are well-behaved.
+Moreover, if the probability of an event is substantially smaller than others to the extent that the `softmax` operation could introduce numerical instability, it is possible that this event may never be sampled during a specific timeframe, regardless of the algorithm's stability.
+In these cases, people may prioritize computational efficiency over numerical stability.
+(Precision almost always comes at the cost of computational expense.)

+On the other hand, if we look beyond numerical stability, the Gumbel-Max trick still offers distinct advantages.
+Consider the process of training a neural network (backpropagation), which often relying on gradient computations.
+This implies that the function embodied by a neural network node must be differentiable.
+In certain scenarios, this function might involve sampling from a categorical distribution, such as in the case of an image classifier.
+However, the stick-breaking algorithm, by design, can only yield discrete outcomes and, as a result, lacks differentiability.
+Conversely, the $\argmax$ function in `categorical_sampler3` can be substituted with a differentiable `softmax` function and thereby enables gradient computation and backpropagation.
+This transformation is commonly referred to as the Gumbel-Softmax technique[^4].

+[^4]: [This paper](https://arxiv.org/abs/1611.01144) contains more details on this topic.